Login

 Trek: 5–6 hrs | Altitude gain: +230m | Meals: B, L, D | Stay: Chhomrong

 The trail drops briefly from Ghandruk before climbing through forested hillside and terraced farmland toward Chhomrong.
 The route crosses the Chhomrong Khola before the final ascent to the village — a Gurung settlement perched high above the Modi Khola gorge.
-Furthermore, Chhomrong is the most important strategic stop on the entire route — it has the last ATM before the sanctuary, the last reliable hot shower with good water pressure, and the last point where turning back is genuinely straightforward.
-Consequently, use both facilities tonight and tomorrow morning — above Chhomrong the gorge becomes progressively more remote with each hour.
+This is the first real trekking day of the trip, and Chhomrong is the most important strategic stop on the entire route — it has the last ATM before the sanctuary, the last reliable hot shower with good water pressure, and the last point where turning back is genuinely straightforward.
+Use both facilities tonight and tomorrow morning — above Chhomrong the gorge becomes progressively more remote with each hour.

 Day 04 — Chhomrong to Bamboo (2,310m)